mskexx/ULg_BigDataProject/README.md

 was provided by the University.

 #### Initial data
-Initial data consisted in the energetic values generated in the University in the range between January and October in 2018.
+Initial data consisted in the energetic values generated in the University in 2018 between January and October.

 ### Weather data
 ###### To do: